space-santa/lalamachine/README.md

 ## Contribute

-I would appreciate every help.
+I would appreciate any help.
 If you'd like to contribute to lalamachine,

 * Test.
 Either by using the app or by adding to the qt unit test in ./test/lalatest
 * Create packages for other distributions.